Lamden/docs/docs/develop/lamden_js/network.md

----
-id: network
-title: Creating a Network Object
+# Creating a Network Object
-sidebar_label: Network Object
----

 Lamden-js usese a `Network Object` which tells the `Transaction Builder` and `Masternode API` information about the Lamden Network you want to use.